WYHH: 2017 sale

 On July 19, 2017, NKU's board of trustees approved the sale of the WNKN repeater to Grant County Broadcasters, Inc., owners of classic country station WNKR, which is licensed to Williamstown, Kentucky and has its studios in Dry Ridge, Kentucky, for $5.3 million.
 Upon FCC approval of the purchase, Grant County Broadcasters stated that they intended to revert the station to a locally owned, for-profit, commercial model with a then-yet to be determined on-air format.

 On July 28, 2017, WNKU announced on their Facebook page that the sales of WNKU and WNKE frequencies had been approved by the FCC.
 It was also announced that the last day of WNKU broadcasting on the 89.7 FM frequency would be on Friday, August 18, 2017.
 WNKU also stated that the sale of WNKN was expected to be approved by the FCC by the end of October 2017 and that it, along with the wnku.com online stream, would continue to broadcast as WNKU until final FCC approval of the WNKN sale was granted.

 The sale of WNKU 89.7 FM to Bible Broadcasting Network was consummated on August 18, 2017, at which time the station changed its call sign to WYHH and temporarily went off the air.
 Bible Broadcasting Network began broadcasting on WYHH on August 25, 2017.

-The sale of WNKN to Grant County Broadcasters was finalized on September 28, 2017, with the final WNKU branded over the air and online broadcast permanently singing off at 6:00 PM EDT.
+The sale of WNKN to Grant County Broadcasters was finalized on September 28, 2017, with the final WNKU branded over the air and online broadcast permanently signing off at 6:00 PM EDT.
 The final song for WNKN/WNKU under Northern Kentucky University ownership was “This Must Be The Place” by Talking Heads.
 It was announced at the same time that, in addition to the WNKN license and transmitter site in Middletown, Grant County Broadcasters had purchased all of WNKU's studio equipment, effectively preventing WNKU from returning as either an on-campus over-the-air or internet-only broadcast station.